Ceelog/phpdoc-en/src/ref/hash.md

 `context`
 Hashing context returned by <span class="function">hash\_init</span>.

-`handle`
+`stream`
 Open file handle as returned by any stream creation function.

 `length`
-Maximum number of characters to copy from `handle` into the hashing context.
+Maximum number of characters to copy from `stream` into the hashing context.

 ### Return Values

-Actual number of bytes added to the hashing context from `handle`.
+Actual number of bytes added to the hashing context from `stream`.

 ### Changelog